riad-azz/instagram-video-downloader/README.md

 npm run start
 ```

-> 4.Testing
+### 4.Testing

-I am using [jest library](https://jestjs.io/) for testing which is pretty simple and easy to use.
+I am using [jest](https://jestjs.io/) for testing which is pretty simple and easy to use.
 You can find all the test files in `src/tests`.

->> Run all tests
+> Run all tests

 ```bash
 # Run all tests
 npm run test
 ```

->> Run a single test
+> Run a single test

 ```bash
 # Command